 Studio photographers will appreciate that the Canon 20D (unlike the SX420) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the 20D has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 20D was succeeded by the Canon 30D.
+Both the 20D and the SX420 have been discontinued, but can regularly be found used on eBay.
+The 20D was replaced by the Canon 30D, while the SX420 was followed by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.